Glossary

 Degree programme

-A course of study in one or more subjects regulated by study and examination regulations leading to a specific professional qualification, e.g. Bachelor's, Diplom or Magister.
-Degree programmes are "undergraduate" if they do not - like supplementary and postgraduate degree programmes - already require a university degree
+A course of study in one or more subjects, governed by study and examination regulations, leading to a specific, professionally qualifying degree, e.g. Bachelor’s, Diplom or Magister.
+Degree programmes are ‘undergraduate’, if they do not – unlike supplementary and postgraduate programmes – already require a higher education qualification

 Tuition fee

-If there is no more study credit available, a student at state universities in Lower Saxony must pay a tuition fee of EUR 500.
-In certain cases, a partial or full waiver of the tuition fee is possible.
+If a student has no remaining study credit, they must pay a tuition fee of EUR 500 at state universities in Lower Saxony.
+In certain cases, a partial or full waiver of the fee is possible.

 Study credit

-Every student at state universities in Lower Saxony has a one-off S. equal to the standard period of study for the respective degree programme plus 4 tolerance semesters for undergraduate degree programmes.
-For postgraduate degree programmes, the S. is equal to the standard period of study.
-Tuition-free study is possible during this period.
-In certain cases (e.g. child-raising periods), an increase in the S. is possible.
+Every student at state universities in Lower Saxony is allocated a one-off study credit equivalent to the standard period of study for the respective degree programme, plus four grace semesters for undergraduate programmes.
+For degree programmes, the credit allowance is equal to the standard period of study.
+During this period, students may study free of charge.
+In certain cases (e.g. periods spent raising children), the credit allowance may be increased.

-At universities, the period from 1 October to 30 September of the following year ("academic year"), at universities of applied sciences generally the period from 1 September to 31 August of the following year.
+At universities, this is the period from 1 October to 30 September of the following year (‘academic year’); at universities of applied sciences, it is generally the period from 1 September to 31 August of the following year.

 The study regulations specify the examination regulations.
-They show the exact distribution of subjects and hours.
+They set out the exact subject distribution and the allocation of teaching hours.

-Students who have been offered a place at a university other than the one they wish to study at due to restricted admission can exchange their place.
-To do so, you will need your letter of enrolment, an exchange partner and the approval of both universities.
-Application forms are available from the university's student secretariat.
-Exchange partners can be found in adverts in local and national newspapers and on the Internet (e.g. keyword "exchange of university places").
+Anyone who, due to restricted admission, has been offered a study place at a university other than their preferred one may participate in an exchange of university places.
+To do so, you will need your letter of admission, a swap partner and the consent of both universities.
+Application forms are available from the university’s student office.
+Swap partners can be found in advertisements in local and national newspapers and on the internet (e.g. search term ‘exchange of university places’).

 Field of study / specialisation

-These terms are used to describe the specialisation options in the individual degree programmes as defined in the examination regulations.
-These usually begin in the 2nd study phase and are listed in the degree certificates. (roughly synonymous: "specialisation", "specialisation")
+These terms refer to specialisation options within individual degree programmes, as defined in the examination regulations.
+These usually begin in the second stage of the degree programme and are listed on the degree certificates.
+(Roughly synonymous with: ‘field of specialisation’, ‘area of specialisation’)

-In Lower Saxony, it is also possible to study without a formal higher education entrance qualification if you have certain academic appointments (e.g. master craftsman's examination).
-Further information can be obtained from the university counselling centres.
+In Lower Saxony, it is possible to enrol on a degree programme even without a formal university entrance qualification, provided certain vocational qualifications (e.g. a master craftsman’s certificate) are held.
+Further information is available from the universities’ advisory services.
 See also Immaturenprüfung.

 SWS